What is machine-id

 – But when user clone the virtual machine that is installed RHEL 7.1, the cloned virtual machine’s “machine-id” is not changed, and some virtual machine may have the same “machine-id”.

-– User should change the “machine-id” of the cloned virtual machine for the server to be uniquely identifiable over network.
+– The user should change the “machine-id” of the cloned virtual machine for the server to be uniquely identifiable over the network.

 – The machine-id is written into the file /etc/machine-id